sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 ## Implement a monitoring as code workflow

 There's no one "correct" way to implement monitoring as code.
-To get started, try [SensuFlow][5], our git-based approach to managing Sensu resources.
+To get started, try [SensuFlow][5], our GitHub Action for managing Sensu resources via repository commits.

 ## Best practices for monitoring as code